 - Upload your build through Xcode or Transporter

-- Set pricing and availability — choose price tier (or free) and target countries
+- Set pricing and availability: choose a price tier (or free) and target countries

 - Add your privacy policy URL and fill out the App Privacy section